jaredkotoff/frontend-code-test/README.md

 ## Requirements

-Using the provided JSON data representing a collection of meal recipes, create a micro frontend application that meets the following criteria:
+Using provided JSON data representing a collection of meal recipes, create a micro frontend application that meets the following criteria:

 * Display a list (or table) of recipes.
 * Allow filtering of recipes by a single ingredient.